Home / History / Views of the City / FAQ / Golf / Lakes / Local Site LinksPhone Numbers /

 SPRING IS THE LOVELIEST TIME OF YEAR!

-UPDATE MAY 31, 2005
+UPDATE Spring 2005

 Still loving Bella Vista as much as ever.
 Pretty well settled in.
 My husband, bored of retirement, has taken a job with the POA (Property Owner's Association) as a Lake Ranger and is really enjoying it.
-I divide my time working on the internet and being active in the Local Village Art Club (I built their website at www.villageartclub.org ).
+I divide my time working on the internet and being active in the Local Village Art Club (I built their website at www.villageartclub.net ).

 The most exciting thing is about to happen in November.
 It's the reason we moved to Bella Vista in the first place.
 Our daughter is finally going to give us our first grandchild!
 They recently completed their new home in Bella Vista and live only a mile away, so Bella Vista is going to become even more beautiful with the new addition to our family!
-Connor or McKinsey, whichever the sex may be!

 UPDATE NOVEMBER, 2005